Curriculum Information Guide

 - Graduates will be effective communicators in professional setting.

-- Graduates will adapt state of the art technologies and processes in industry.
+- Graduates will adapt state of the art technologies to improve processes in industry.

-- Graduates will pursue continuing education and professional development opportunities.
+- Graduates will pursue continuing education and professional development opportunities to function effectively as a member or leader on a technical team.

 Potential Employment/Employment Demand